lisa-lumos/GraphQL/02-fundamentals.md

   }
 `;

+// const typeDefs = `
+//   # this is a comment
+//   schema { # this is optional, because it is default.
+//     query: Query
+//   }

+//   type Query {
+//     greeting: String
+//   }
+// `;

 // the code that actually returns a "greeting" value
 // This object must follow the same structure as the schema
 // the value of "greeting" is a function,